alphagov/smart-answers/doc/development-workflow.md

 2. Move the associated Trello card from "Code review" to "Fact check".

 3. Add a comment to the associated Trello card to let the relevant people know it's ready to check.

+## Merging a Pull Request

+As the Pull Request author:

+1. Rebase the branch on master.

+2. Force push the branch to GitHub.

+3. Click "Merge pull request".

+4. Click "Delete branch".